International Education in Lisbon

 Like other Southern European countries, Portugal has a long tradition of Catholic schools.
 The same can be said for Lisbon’s international schools, many of which follow a Catholic or Christian ethos.
 This doesn’t mean you must follow a Christian faith for your child to attend - it just plays a part in their approach to education.

 There is a wide choice of international schools in Lisbon and its suburbs.
 But there are even more schools an easy commute away, particularly around Cascais and slightly further north towards Sintra.
 International schools outside of the capital will usually offer transport services.

 Lisbon is a laid back place to live, but it’s still a big and busy city.
 If you’d rather get away from the hustle and bustle then it’s worth taking a look at these close by alternatives.

-Below, we have compiled our top 10 international schools in Lisbon.
-However, there are another 11 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Lisbon according to our users.
+However, there are another 17 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Lisbon based on your requirements.